raniaezzo/DrawingROIs/drawingSurfaceRetROISV1-V3.md

 3. Position the inflated surface so that you can see the majority of the ROI you are planning to draw.
-Then click on "Path Custom Fill," then add points by clicking along the polar angle reversals from lowe to upper vertical meridian.
+Then click on "Path Custom Fill," then add points by clicking along the polar angle reversals from lower to upper vertical meridian.

     <img src="images/drawingSurfaceRetROISV1-V3/pathCustomfill.png" width="300">
     <img src="images/drawingSurfaceRetROISV1-V3/polarAngleLegend.png" width="150">

+TIPS:
+- Because estimates of the vertical meridian is are not always exact, there might be some missing datapoints within the range (see empty vertices along the points).
+In this case, take your best guess (I usually draw the line at the center of these missing points that likely represent the vertical meridian).
+- Likewise, sometimes there are blotches that are not part of the eccentricity/polar angle gradients.
+This could be due to various sources of noise (e.g., partial volume effects based on cortical folds might lead to the same incorrect estimates; eye movements that occur during the run etc.).
+In some cases, toggling back and forth between the variance explained map can help by demonstrating which vertices have reliable fits.

-4. After drawing, click on “Make Closed Path”.
+1. After drawing, click on “Make Closed Path”.
 This will connect all the dots with one boundary line.
 After this, click inside the middle of the the ROI.
 This should make a point within the boundary like this:
    <img src="images/drawingSurfaceRetROISV1-V3/makeClosedPath.png" width="300">